 Welcome to the Department of Chemistry and Biochemistry

 The University of Alaska Fairbanks Department of Chemistry and Biochemistry offers undergraduate programs leading to an American Chemical Society-approved B.S. degree in Chemistry.
-The curriculum of the chemistry degree offers four program options — chemistry, biochemistry/molecular biology, environmental chemistry and forensic chemistry.
-The Department has strong graduate programs of study leading to M.A. and M.S. degrees in Chemistry, M.S. and Ph.D. degrees in Environmental Chemistry and M.S. and Ph.D. degrees in Biochemistry and Molecular Biology as well as a Neuroscience Option.
+The curriculum of the chemistry degree offers four program options — chemistry, biochemistry, environmental chemistry and forensic chemistry.
+The Department has strong graduate programs of study leading to Ph.D. degrees in Environmental Chemistry and Ph.D. degrees in Biochemistry and Neuroscience as well as M.A. and M.S. degrees in Chemistry including concentrations in the above focal areas of the Ph.D. programs.
 Faculty members within the department are associated with the Institute of Arctic Biology, the Geophysical Institute, the International Arctic Research Center and the College of Rural and Community Development.
 The department is centrally housed in a modern building that opened in 1995 and contains laboratories, classrooms, and offices.

 Save the Date -- 2018 Environmental Chemistry Symposium

 This year's symposium will be 12 March, 2018 -- save that date, which is the Monday of UAF Spring Break.
 Last year, we had a great Environmental Chemistry Symposium on Friday, 21 April 2017 at the UA Museum of the North Auditorium.
 Professor Joel Thornton, University of Washington, was our keynote speaker.
 The best talk award went to Bridget Eckhardt, the best question award was split by Jen Chambers and Kristin Gagne, and the best undergraduate poster award went to Jacob Sterle.
 See the link below for program, abstract, and awards.
 See you next year at the Symposium! http://www.uaf.edu/chem/echemsymposium.